kaist-cp/cs420/README.md

 The exam will evaluate your understanding of compiler theory.
 There will not be a midterm exam.

+Your physical apperance is required.
+If online participation is absolutely necessary, we'll use Zoom.

 ### Attendance (?%)

-You should submit a token to the [Course Management](https://gg.kaist.ac.kr/course/10/) website for each session.  **You should answer to the quiz by the end of the day.**
+- You should solve a quiz at the [Course Management](https://gg.kaist.ac.kr/course/15) website for each session. **You should answer to the quiz by the end of the day.**

+- If you miss a significant number of sessions, you'll automatically get an F.

 ## Communication